openanalytics/shinyproxy-vscode-demo/README.md

 as a webapp.
 Fortunately, the [Code Server](https://github.com/cdr/code-server) project provides ready to use Docker images.
-Note that the VS Code provided in these images are not using the official builds of Microsoft, therefore they do not use the same Marketplace as the VS Code you can download from the Microsoft site, [see their FAQ](https://github.com/cdr/code-server/blob/main/docs/FAQ.md#why-cant-code-server-use-microsofts-extension-marketplace).
+Note that the VS Code provided in these images are not using the official builds of Microsoft, therefore they do not use the same Marketplace as the VS Code which you can download from the Microsoft site, [see their FAQ](https://github.com/cdr/code-server/blob/main/docs/FAQ.md#why-cant-code-server-use-microsofts-extension-marketplace).

 You can pull the Docker image using: